mabogunje/yorudi/README.txt

 ABOUT YORUBA
 Yoruba is the native tongue of the Yoruba people of West Africa.
 It is a tonal language (like Chinese) with a writing system very similar to Chinese Pinyin for demarcating tones and pronuonciation.

-As such, words in Yoruba are unique by tones, and of these there are 3; Namely:
+There are 3 tones in Yoruba, namely:
-1. Do: 'à' The low tone; represented by a grave accent
+1. "Do": The low tone - represented by a grave accent e.g 'ò'
-2. Re: 'ã' The mid tone; represented by an overline (or not at all)
+2. "Re": The mid tone - represented by an overline (or not at all) e.g 'ó' or 'o'
-3. Mi: 'á' The high tone; represented by an acute accent.
+3. "Mi": The high tone - represented by an acute accent e.g 'ó'

-In addition to these, the language also features some underdotted vowels and consonants in its alphabet. e.g The 'ṣ' in Yoruba is pronounced 'sh' in English
+In addition to these, the language also features some underdotted vowels and consonants in its alphabet. e.g An 'ṣ' in Yoruba is pronounced 'sh' in English

 Finally, the language is peculiar in its use of assimilation and elision to contract words in the formation of other words and/or sentences.
 Elision:- This is the deletion of a vowel sound e.g ní + ilé = nílé (the mid-tone i is deleted)